galexrt/presentation-gitlab-k8s/README.md

 The Namespace manifest is in the [`gitlab-ci/`](/gitlab-ci/) directory.

 Then you can just import the repository into your GitLab instance and are ready to go.

+For information on how to use these files and setup GitLab Kubernetes cluster/integration, see the above blog post and in specific this post [GitLab + Kubernetes: Perfect Match for Continuous Delivery with Container](https://edenmal.moe/post/2017/GitLab-Kubernetes-Perfect-Match-for-Continuous-Delivery-with-Container/).

 ## GitLab Docs References
 * GitLab Kubernetes Integration Docs: https://docs.gitlab.com/ce/user/project/integrations/kubernetes.html